Myopia & Hyperopia

 While effective for short term or temporary vision correction glasses and contact lenses have their downsides.
 They usually can’t be worn at all times and are easily misplaced, or damaged which means many people will find themselves in situations where their vision is compromised.
 Many people who are nearsighted seek out alternative seek out solutions for correcting their vision challenges.
 The Visian ICL procedure provides an appealing option for correcting many common visual problems.
 If you qualify, the Visian ICL may provide you the freedom to live a life uninhibited by the day to day lifestyle demands of glasses or contacts.

-*Visian ICLs are only approved in the U.S. to correct myopia.
-ICLs that correct for astigmatism or hyperopia have not been approved for use in the U.S.
+*Visian ICLs are only approved in the U.S. to correct myopia and astigmatism.
+ICLs that correct for hyperopia have not been approved for use in the U.S.